The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 The Volga is flat.

-so the flow is slow
+so the current is slow

-Answer from Vika balandina[newbie]
+Answer from Vika Balandina[newbie]

 slow